geppyz/ahn3-downloadlink-page/SECURITY.md

 ## Reporting a Vulnerability

-If you find a vunerability in this project, please create a issue on Github and if possible include the following information:
+If you find a vulnerability in this project, please create a issue on Github and if possible include the following information:
-- Name and version of library that as a vunerability.
+- Name and version of library that as a vulnerability.
-- Code in this project that is a vunerability (line numbers, example).
+- Code in this project that is a vulnerability (line numbers, example).
 - CVE link if available.